patroni/patroni/docs/README.rst

 Development Status
 ==================

 Patroni is in active development and accepts contributions.
-See our `Contributing <https://github.com/zalando/patroni/blob/master/CONTRIBUTING.rst>`__ section below for more details.
+See our :ref:`Contributing <contributing>` section below for more details.

 We report new releases information :ref:`here <releases>`.